-Curtains usually always look good on big windows and softer colours look great during the summer months.
-If you have small windows, or a more casually-styled room, a blind might work better – plus, they’re much easier to clean.
+While curtains usually always look good on big windows, if you have small windows, or a more casually-styled room, a blind might work better – plus, they’re much easier to clean.

 Whether you want your window coverings to be purely functional or mainly decorative (or maybe a bit of both) there’s something out there for everyone.

-For more guidance, have a look at the video below which explains how to measure and hang curtains.
+For more guidance, watch the video below which explains how to measure and hang curtains.